 Using the Social Rating

-Since 1992, the NI Social Rating (a.k.a. the Heart Rating) has been the leading tool investors use to get a snapshot of Socially Responsible Investing (SRI) mutual funds’ Environmental, Social, and Governance (ESG) performance.
+Since 1992, the Heart Rating has been the leading tool investors use to get a snapshot of Socially Responsible Investing (SRI) mutual funds’ Environmental, Social, and Governance (ESG) performance.

 As there are no universal ESG standards, funds use varied criteria, formats, and language to describe their approach.
 Some may screen out only tobacco companies, some incorporate numerous avoidance and affirmative screens, while others engage in shareholder advocacy and community development investing.